decentraland/documentation/content/creator/sdk7/interactivity/button-events/system-based-events.md

 If the click event is being checked against a specific entity, both the button down and the button up events must be performed while pointing at the entity's collider to be considered a click.

-> Note: If you want to check only for the button down event, and don't care about the button up event, use the `Input.wasInputJustActive()` with `PointerEventType.PET_UP`.
+> Note: If you want to check only for the button down event, and don't care about the button up event, use the `Input.isTriggered()` with `PointerEventType.PET_UP`.
 See [Check for button presses](#check-for-button-presses)

 The `Input.wasJustClicked` function takes the following arguments: